|Type of Withdrawal||Time Period||On what grounds||How much?|

 |Premature Closure||After 5 years||Medical, Education||Full Amount|

 You can withdraw from the PPF account after it matures 15 years from account opening.
-You can also make partial withdrawals, after 5 financial years from account opening.
+You can also make partial withdrawals, after the end of 6th financial year from account opening.
 Finally you can go for premature closure after 5 financial years, on specific medical and educational grounds.
 For more details on the overall PPF account, click here.

 PPF Withdrawal on Maturity

 The PPF Account matures after a term of 15 years.
 On maturity you can withdraw the entire corpus.

 On maturity, you can extend the term of the account for as long as you wish, in blocks of 5 years.
 If you do not withdraw your money from the account and close it, the account is extended by default.
 The account continues to earn interest on extension, on its accumulated balance.

 After you have extended the account for a block of five years, you can only withdraw an amount up to the balance in the account at the time of extension.
 In addition, only one withdrawal can be made per year.
 For instance, assume that your account was opened in 2000.
 It had accumulated Rs 20 lakh and you extended it in 2015 to 2020.
 You can only make a withdrawal up to Rs 20 lakh in 2022.
 Second, you can only make one withdrawal in that year.

 Extension with contributions

 You can also extend the account ‘with contribution.’This allows you to keep contributing fresh money to the PPF account and get interest on it along with interest on your existing money.
 However this is only possible if you have submitted Form H to extend the PPF account, within one year of the original maturity of the account.

 If you fail to submit Form H, you cannot contribute further amounts to the PPF account.
 Any such contributions will be treated as irregular and will neither earn interest nor get tax deduction under Section 80C.